XuewenWangUGA/TRcaller/README.md

 # Quick start

 After downloading the tool.
 Run with the test data set coming with TRcaller.
 Type the following command beblow in your command terminal: The v2.0 after TRcaller will be version number, TRcallerv2.0, you can remove the version number as needed.
 Just two files are required, the bed file with position of TR in a reference genome and the read alignment file.
+If the user will use the default bed file "ForensicCODIS_v1.1.bed", the only mandatory file will be the alignment file.

+`java -jar TRcaller.jar -i HG002.GRCh38.2x250.subset.bam`

 `java -jar TRcaller.jar -b ForensicCODIS_v1.1.bed -i HG002.GRCh38.2x250.subset.bam`

+`java -Xmx2G -jar TRcaller.jar -b ForensicCODIS_v1.1.bed -i HG002.GRCh38.2x250.subset.bam`

+The memery option is optional.
+For a very large file, the user can increase the memory, e.g. -Xmx10G

 The following data will be generated.
 The test output files from Human sample HG002 are available on Github.